 - Parking Lot

-(including Cars103spaces/Large-sized vehicles9spaces [Open 24 hours available capacity])
+(of which, Cars103spaces/Large-sized vehicles9spaces [Open 24 hours available availability])

 - Temporary suspension:Closed until May 6, 2020 (Information as of May 1, 2020)